thebopshoobop/iter-range/README.md

 console.log(range(2.5, -2.75, -0.25).includes(1)); //=> true
 ```

-These methods are all written to consume the iterator rather than creating an array to iterate over (`map`, of course, builds an array to return).
-If you need a refresher, you should check the [MDN Array documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+If you need a refresher, on the APIs you should check the [MDN Array documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+I have strived to match it precisely.
 The important bit is that the callbacks (except for `reduce` and `reduceRight`, which get the accumulator first) will be called with three parameters: `currentValue`, `index`, and `Range`.
 The only difference is the third one.
 Since these methods don't construct an array to iterate over, there is no array to pass.
 Instead they pass the `Range` object as the third parameter.
 I hope that's helpful.

 Also note that negative values _are_ supported for `fromIndex`; they are treated as indexes from the _right_ side of the range).
 One other difference is that reverse does _not_ mutate the `Range` it is called on, but instead just returns a new instance.